jacintaph/shell/README.md

   6. Print the content of the file 'filename':             < get 'filename' >
   7. End the program:                                      < quit >
   ---

+Command 5. can optionally include the [-f] flag.
+This flag overwrites an existing folder with the same name as 'dirname'.
+If the user does not enter the flag and the folder already exists, an error message will be shown.